jeremy-w/ayadn/README.md

 ### Step 1

-Download the ZIP (button in the sidebar) or clone the project:
+Clone the project, or download the ZIP (button in the sidebar).

 ```
 git clone https://github.com/ericdke/ayadn.git